CS5704-VT/Workshops/PairProgramming.md

 ## 📝 Activity

-For the following activity, find a partner in class (or virtually if you are not in class) with shared knowledge of a programming language.
+For the following activity, find a partner in class with shared knowledge of a programming language.
 Each student must complete a designated part of the program below _on their own machine_, while the partner **_actively_** participates in the coding.

 > **Roman Numerals**
 >